jamesr1775/gamer-gifts-elixir/Testing.md

 - On smart phones they should be both on separate rows.
 - The cards should be above the footer and under the carousel.
 - The images are to remain undistorted for all supported screen resolutions.
+- The gift advice card brings the user to the gift advice page when clicked.
+- The printing info card brings the user to the printing info page when clicked.
     <div><br/></div>
     <div align="center">
     <img style="width:90%;"  src="static/read-me/test-gifs/test_home_page.gif" alt="Testing Bar Chart">